 The Transportation Corridor North-South

 The main role of the North-South corridor is transportation of goods from India and the Gulf countries, into Russia, Western Europe, the Baltic and Scandinavian countries.
-The main advantage of the transit corridor North – South, in comparison with other routes is the reduction of the distance and time of goods delivery in two or three times.
-The carriage of goods by seaway through the Persian Gulf – the Suez Canal – Mediterranean Sea – Baltic Sea to Helsinki takes 45 – 60 days, while via INSTC North – South delivery time of goods reduces to 20 – 25 days.
+The main advantage of the North – South transit corridor in comparison with other routes is the reduction in the distance and delivery time of cargo transportation by two or three times.
+Sea freight transportation to Helsinki through the Persian Gulf – the Suez Canal – Mediterranean Sea – Baltic Sea is 45 – 60 days, while the delivery time along North – South corridor – 20 – 25 days.